 Data reported in MMF's Early Care and Education Trends and Key Factors (November 2016) reflect the data reported in our 2015-16 Community Assessment, highlighting a tremendous strain on families and employers resulting from a lack of affordable quality child care options.
-In a PY17 EHS family survey, 60% of the families now receiving home-based services indicated they are interested in finding child care for their infants and toddlers so they can work.
 Additional challenges families face due to the gap in services for 3-year-old children were underscored in this survey.